-After years of changed dates, extended deadlines, and general defiance at the state level, there’s still a lot of confusion around the REAL ID Act, particularly when it comes to air travel.
+To add to the already confusing world of air travel, the U.S. government has been teasing us with the idea of updated identification requirements for what seems like forever.
+After years of changed dates, extended deadlines, and general defiance at the state level, there’s still a lot of confusion around the REAL ID Act, particularly when it comes to modern air travel.
 The act was slated to become law on Oct.
 1, 2020.
-However, the unprecedented circumstances of the last few years — and traveling during the COVID-19 pandemic, in particular — pushed the execution date back yet again.
+However, the unprecedented circumstances of the last few years — traveling during the COVID-19 pandemic, in particular — pushed the execution date back.

-Now, as of the time of this writing, according to the Department of Homeland Security (DHS), all U.S. travelers must meet the REAL ID requirements to board domestic flights by May 3, 2023.
-So, what does this mean, and how should you go about it?
-In this post, we’ll clear things up regarding this issue and also explain the use of your passport when traveling domestically.
+Now that date has been pushed back yet again.
+As of the time of this writing, according to the Department of Homeland Security (DHS), all U.S. travelers must meet the REAL ID requirements to board domestic flights by May 7, 2025 (it was previously May 3, 2023).
+So, what does this mean, and how can you prepare if your ID isn’t already compliant?
+In this post, we’ll clear a few things up regarding this issue and also explain the use of your passport when traveling domestically.

-If you don’t have a passport, there are several other acceptable forms of identification, including:
+If you don’t have a passport, there are other acceptable forms of identification, including:

 - A U.S. passport card